estagio-2023/realestate-api/README.md

 <!-- SOBRE O PROJETO -->
 ## About the API

-This API serves as the central communication hub between the frontend application and the database, facilitating various functionalities related to real estate listings, property management, user authentication, and more.
+This API serves as the central communication hub between the frontend application and the database, facilitating various functionalities related to real estate listings, property management and database requests.

 ### Technologies